openobserve/openobserve-docs/docs/docs/ingestion/traces/node.js.md

 If you don't have node.js installed, please install it and then follow below steps.

-Open `tracing.js` file from that repository.
+Open `tracing.js` file from that repository. and make changes to the highlighted lines below
 ```javascript linenums="1" hl_lines="17 19"

 const opentelemetry = require("@opentelemetry/sdk-node");